luojilab/DataReporter/README.md

      * @param key            The value returned by the escalation implementation interface */ public static native void uploadFailed(long nativeReporter, long key);
-	The method is called after the report fails, and the method is called after the data fails to be reported through the network.
-Notify Reporter data report failure

     /**